 The concept of timekeeping in Ghana is far more flexible than it is in western business culture and punctuality isn't overly important.
 Expats should leave a time buffer between meetings to accommodate for earlier meetings that start or run late.

 Ghanaians appreciate business associates who take the time to inquire after their health and family before beginning formal business proceedings.
 It's considered rude to rush initial greetings and move straight onto business.

 Initial business meetings in Ghana are about business associates getting to know one another and working out whether a future business relationship is likely to work on a personal level.
 Therefore, expats should expect to spend a fair amount of time on relationship and rapport building and they shouldn't be surprised if no actual business matters are discussed in the first meeting.

-Expats doing business in Ghana may find that the communication style amongst local business people is somewhat indirect.
+Expats doing business in Ghana may find that the communication style among local business people is somewhat indirect.
 This means that people take care not to touch on topics that could cause tension.
-Ghanaians generally avoid turning down an invitation from a business associate, and expats are advised to accept all invitations possible.
+Ghanaians generally avoid turning down an invitation from a business associate and expats are advised to accept all invitations possible.

 Dos and don’ts of business in Ghana

-Do address seniors and those with academic or professional titles with the appropriate address.
+Do address seniors and those with academic or professional titles in the appropriate manner.
 Hierarchy is an important part of Ghanaian business culture.